 Portfolio cases are unique combinations of Scenarios and strategies.
-Exhibit 5-4below illustrates the 32 portfolio cases to be modeled in the core IRP.
+Exhibit 5-4below illustrates the 35 portfolio cases that were assessed.
 The portfolio cases are named under the convention of "Scenario ID + Strategy ID + Sensitivity ID + Load Forecast (High, Base or Low)".

-It can be noted below that for Scenarios 1 to 4 and certain sensitivities, the portfolios cases and the resulting LTCE plan is assessed for the High, Base, and Low load growth forecast.
+It can be noted below that for Scenarios 1 to 4, the portfolios cases and the resulting LTCE plan is assessed for the High, Base, and Low load growth forecast for the Strategy the resulted in least cost.
 Strategy 2 and Strategy 3 are considered for the Scenarios 1 to 4 and as Scenario 5 is designed not to have any restrictions, the Strategy 1 is used.
-Strategy 3 is used for most of the sensitivities.